A-725-K/AdventOfCode/2023/lesson_learned.md

 time I will face a similar problem.
 As well as some noticeable facts that happened during the AoC.

+# Day 8
+That sensation when you start to see patterns \*w*/ For the first time in this AoC I had a flash of inspiration!
+Realizing that computing the LCM instead of brute-forcing the solution would had led me to an optimal solution was a boost of morale.
+I am very excited to acknowledge how fast I was to solve today's riddle.
+Very nice!

 # Day 7
 This problem really required my utmost attention.
 After a first attempt a good refactoring of the code was needed.
 I am pretty satisfied with how I shaped the